Maplespyder/NIN-Guide/_posts/2024-07-04-nin-advanced-optimization.markdown

 <b style="color:red">WARNING:</b> It's pretty tight!
 The only drawback to trying this might be just drifting Kunai's Bane, but overall the gameplay is quite identical to standard.

-Another <b style="color:red">warning</b>, ideally this is done on 2.12 GCD to minimize Dokumori & Kunai's Bane drifting.
-2.10 has natural drift and therefore you'll easily drift too far out of other player's buffs, and misalign Dokumori.

 #### Example

 <div style="text-align: center;">